603 - Instructional Arrangements

 603.13-R - Regulations Regarding Digital Communication/Web Page Development

 Internet access provides opportunities for students and staff to contribute to the district’s presence on the World Wide Web.
 The district website (http://www.linnmar.k12.ia.us/) provides information about district planning, curriculum, instruction, school-authorized activities, programs, and general information relating to the district and its schools.
-Web page development capability is provided by the Technology Department and the Communications/Media Relations Coordinator.
+Web page development capability is provided by the Technology Services Department and the Executive Director of Communications.

 Creators of web pages need to familiarize themselves with and adhere to the following guidelines.
 Failure to follow these guidelines may result in the loss of authoring privileges or other stringent disciplinary measures.